-The symbols of rebirth vary from culture to culture, but they all have similar meanings.
-A common theme in many cultures is one Joseph Campbell calls the Hero’s Journey (1).
+Spiritual tales, legends, and stories of rebirth vary from culture to culture, but they all have similar elements.
+These narratives share a common theme or pattern, which Joseph Campbell calls the Hero’s Journey (1).
 It’s the typology of the spiritual quest.

 These seekers of enlightenment encounter roadblocks and enemies on the path.
 There is also a central villain or adversary with supernatural powers.
 The adversary heads a group that opposes the hero’s quest.
 Our hero also has a core group of followers who are crucial to the story.
 In the end, the hero triumphs over the adversary and returns to help others do the same.

-The quest follows a pattern of awakening.
+The quest follows a pattern of awakening, one of the most significant sacred renewal ceremonies and transitions in life.
 It’s the part of the story where the main character hears the call of the journey and embarks on the adventure.
 The seekers go through stages of transition involving a spiritual battle, death, and rebirth.
 Finally, they return to inspire and guide others.
-Awakening is one of the most significant forms of spiritual transitioning in life.

-The most popular stories of our culture are found in the Abrahamic tree of Christianity, Islam, and Judaism.
+The most popular mythical, spiritual tales, legends, and stories of our culture are found in the Abrahamic tree.
+These are the religions of Christianity, Islam, and Judaism.
 Let’s start with a look at the dying-god sects and those closely related common elements.
 (2)

 When we talk about dying gods, we refer to those avatars who were killed but resurrected.
 One of the most common methods of mythology for this health is crucifixion.
-Not sure if it’s the sheer brutality of suffering or the spectacle of watching someone die in such a horrible manner.
+The sheer brutality of watching someone die in such a horrible manner made crucifixion a popular social event.
+It was a message to bystanders that they needed to fall in line and comply.
 It was trendy in the Mediterranean region before the common era.

 Jesus of Nazareth is the most popular avatar and dying god in modern times.
 The story takes place in Palestine in 1 CE.
 During his reign, Constantine (312-337) established the new Universal Religion.
-Ignatius, Bishop of Antioch, is the first to coin the term Catholic Church, meaning universal and orthodox to all local congregations.
-(4)
+Ignatius, Bishop of Antioch, is the first to coin the term Catholic Church.
+It means universal and orthodox to all local congregations.
+(7)

 — Born of a virgin on the Winter solstice, December 25

-- Titles, Star in the East, King of Kings, The Alpha, and Omega
+— Held titles o, The Star in the East, King of Kings, The Alpha, and Omega

 — Had 12 disciples